-PEC's Resource Plan continues to be a plan that provides low cost energy service.
-Future capacity additions included in this plan are somewhat less than previous plans as a result of changes in the Company's load forecast.
-The types of capacity additions are consistent with previous plans and continue to include combustion turbine (CT) and combined cycle (CC) units, and also capacity uprates to the Company's nuclear facilities.
+The cost-effective generation alternatives from the busbar screening process (described in Section 3) are optimized with demand-side portfolios to formulate an optimal resource plan.
+The optimization program considers all possible future combinations of supply-side and demand-side alternatives that meet the company's reliability criteria.
+PEC's optimal Resource Plan continues to be a plan that provides low cost energy service.
+Future capacity additions included in this plan are consistent with previous plans and continue to include combustion turbine (CT) and combined-cycle (CC) capacity.
+The plan also includes a capacity uprate to Unit 2 of the Company's Brunswick Nuclear Plant.

 Peaking resources such as combustion turbines are constructed and operated during peak load periods or emergency conditions.
 Combustion turbines have relatively low capital costs but higher operating costs than intermediate or base load generation, and are the most cost-effective new resource when a generator is needed to operate less than roughly 20% of the time.
-Combustion turbines can be started quickly in response to a sharp increase in customer demand and help supply power during cold winter mornings and hot summer afternoons.
-Combined-cycle units, which consist of combustion turbines equipped with heat recovery steam generators, are the most cost-effective new resource when a generator is needed to operate more than about 20% of the time.
+Combustion turbines can be started quickly in response to a sharp increase in customer demand and help supply power during cold winter mornings and hot Combined-cycle units, which consist of combustion turbines summer afternoons. equipped with heat recovery steam generators, are the most cost-effective new resource when a generator is needed to operate more than about 20% of the time and less than baseload operation.
 Combined-cycle units have higher capital costs than peaking units, but lower operating costs.
 The heat recovery steam generator utilizes the hot exhaust gases from the combustion turbines to produce steam and generate additional megawatt hours by a steam turbine generator.
 Because waste exhaust gases from the combustion turbines power the steam turbine, no additional fuel is used to produce electricity from the steam turbine generator.
 The efficient operation of the combined-cycle facility will burn less gas than a combustion turbine to produce a megawatt hour of generation, and will reduce generation produced by less efficient combustion turbines burning both gas and oil.
 These fuel savings will directly benefit ratepayers.
-Combined-cycle facilities take several hours to start-up and bring to full power output and are best utilized to operate at higher capacity factors and respond to the more predictable system load patterns.
+Combined-cycle facilities take several hours to start up and bring to full power output.
+These facilities are best utilized to operate at higher capacity factors and to respond to more predictable system load patterns.

-The Company's resource plan also includes 71 MW of additional baseload capacity as a result of planned modifications to uprate the Brunswick nuclear units.
+The Company's resource plan also includes 25 MW of additional baseload capacity as a result of planned modifications to uprate Unit 2 at the Brunswick Nuclear Plant.
 Baseload nuclear capacity is typically fully loaded due to its low operating cost, except during times of forced outage or refueling.
 This additional nuclear generation will offset higher cost fuel sources providing further benefits to ratepayers.
 The Company's resource plan consisting of additional nuclear capacity and new combustion turbine and combined-cycle capacity, in addition to existing low-cost nuclear and coal facilities, will continue to provide reliable and cost-effective generation to serve customer energy needs.